majid-2002/Learn-Web3/README.md

 - **Lesson 1**: Introduction to Solidity and its Basics
 - **Lesson 3**: How to import contracts
 - **Lesson 4**: A funding app with price conversion and using oracle like chainlink.
-- **Lesson 5**: SimpleStorage setting in local environment and introduction to Hardhat
+- **Lesson 5**: SimpleStorage settingUp in local environment and introduction to Hardhat
-- **Lesson 6**: Introduction more tools in Hardhat for testing, encryption and gas reporting
+- **Lesson 6**: Introduction to more tools in Hardhat for testing, encryption and gas reporting

 ## Usage